Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 We’re witnessing what has been referred to as the fourth industrial revolution: the technological revolution.

-Near-daily advances in synthetic intelligence, quantum science, robotics, autonomous methods, area applied sciences, genomics…. the record goes on.
+Near-daily advances in synthetic intelligence, quantum science, robotics, autonomous methods, area applied sciences, genomics…. the checklist goes on.

-They are the forex of energy and prosperity proper now.
+They are the foreign money of energy and prosperity proper now.

 Change so speedy that legislators, regulators and analysts wrestle to maintain up.